Homes of the First Settlers in America

 The foremost Early American house designs evolved as a result of the first settlers trying to protect themselves from the harsh elements, dangerous wild animals, and attacks by Native Americans.

-The North of the United States had settlers who were mainly religious enthusiasts, while the South was inhabited with wealthy plantation owners who lived like lords, acquired rare breed horses, travelled in their coaches-and-six, and had slave labour till their thousands of acres of farm land obtained by royal grant.
+The North of the United States had settlers who were mainly religious enthusiasts, while the South was inhabited by wealthy plantation owners who lived like lords, acquired rare breed horses, traveled in their coaches-and-six, and had slave labour till their thousands of acres of farmland obtained by royal grant.

 In New England, as opposed to places like Virginia and Pennsylvania; inhabitants didn't have much appreciation for the arts, architectural styles and decorative forms for either the interior or exterior of their buildings.

 It wasn’t until the very early years of the 18th century that walls made of rectangular panels was introduced and became the popular choice for building construction.

 And a few years down the road, the use of trims and moldings fashioned after classical architectural forms became popular.

 On the other hand, houses built in the Southern states were erected in brick, as early as 1670, and many of the grand homes showed evidence of a people with a taste for the decorative arts and the use of classic architectural features in their building interiors.